pgunasekara/mobilityai/backend/mobilityAI/README.md

     - ZAxis (data type: double)
 - Parses through the file and adds each row to the specified table

-### GetRangeAccelerometer(start, end) && GetRangeGyroscope(start, end)
+### GetRangeAccelerometer(start, end, patientId) && GetRangeGyroscope(start, end, patientId)
-- Given a start and end epoch time, retrieves all the data between the range specified
+- Given a patient ID, start and end epoch time, retrieves all the data between the range specified that belongs to the specific patient
 - Results are returned in a JSON file

 ### SetDeviceInfo(id, name, userid, lastsync)